 Generally the train stops for two minutes at each station, but at major stations this can be up to 30 minutes.
 Make sure you shift your huge backpack close to the exit door when the train is about to reach your destination.
 All sorts of frenzied activities like buying, selling, and boarding takes place two minutes before the train leaves.
 Departure is announced by a long whistle, after which the train slowly begins its journey again.

 India Railway Reservations

-You make your E-Ticket Indian Railway booking over the internet, but you print the ticket yourself on your home computer.
-This is a good idea if you have access to a printer and you don’t want to have them couriered somewhere.
+You make your booking over the internet, but you print the ticket yourself on your home computer.
+You can also display the ticket on a smart phone or mobile device.

 NOTE: You can no longer pick tickets booked online at the Delhi train station.